samflab/richtexteditor/README.md

 - **Drag-and-Drop**: Inline elements are movable within the editor, with the content flow automatically adjusted to maintain the layout.
 This is done using drag-and-drop handlers that modify the component's position and update the editor's state accordingly.

 ### **2.4 Keyboard Shortcuts**
-- **Key Events**: Key events like `Cmd+Shift+8` for lists, `Cmd+B` for bold, and `Tab` for indentation are mapped to specific actions in the editor state.
+- **Key Events**: Key events like `Cmd+Shift+7` for lists, `Cmd+B` for bold, and `Tab` for indentation are mapped to specific actions in the editor state.
 These events are handled via `onKeyDown` listeners on the `contentEditable` element.

 ---

 ## **3. Accessibility Considerations**

 ### **3.1 Keyboard Navigation**
 - **Focus Management**: Interactive elements (such as buttons for formatting or dragging blocks) are focusable, ensuring users can navigate through them using the keyboard.
-The `tabindex` attribute is used to make elements focusable.
 - **Arrow Key Navigation**: Users can navigate through interactive blocks (such as lists, mentions, and custom components) using arrow keys, and the selection follows the cursor without breaking the text flow.
 - **Access to Formatting Controls**: Each text formatting button (bold, italic, etc.) has a descriptive `aria-label` to ensure that screen readers can interpret its functionality.